A topic from the subject of Physical Chemistry in Chemistry.

 3. Connect the electric current source to the electrodes of the glass tube.

-5. Observe the light emitted from the glass tube in a dark room.
+5. Observe the light emitted from the glass tube in a dark room or darkened enclosure.
+Note the color of the emitted light.

 Diagram of the Apparatus:

-• Passing an electric current through the glass tube excites the hydrogen atoms, causing their electrons to transition to higher energy levels.
+• Passing an electric current through the gas excites the hydrogen atoms, causing their electrons to jump to higher energy levels.

-• When the electrons return to their ground state, they emit photons of light with specific wavelengths that correspond to the energy difference between the energy levels involved in the transition.
+• When the excited electrons return to lower energy levels, they emit photons of light with specific wavelengths (energies).
+These wavelengths correspond to the energy differences between the energy levels.

 Significance:

-The quantum theory of atoms has revolutionized our understanding of chemistry and has led to the development of many important technologies, including lasers, transistors, and nuclear reactors.
+The quantum theory of atoms has revolutionized our understanding of chemistry and has led to the development of many important technologies, including lasers, transistors, and nuclear magnetic resonance (NMR) spectroscopy.

 Share on: